Harmanjaggi/flutter_treemap/README.md

 This package uses a squarified algorithm to generate layouts with optimal aspect ratios, making the chart easy to read and visually appealing.

 ## Features

-- Proportional Sizing: Rectangle sizes are directly proportional to their data values.
+* Proportional Sizing: Rectangle sizes are directly proportional to their data values.
-- Squarified Layout: Generates a layout with rectangles that are as close to square as possible for better readability.
+* Squarified Layout: Generates a layout with rectangles that are as close to square as possible for better readability.
-- Highly Customizable:
+* Highly Customizable:
- - Control the visibility and style of labels and values.
+    * Control the visibility and style of labels and values.
- - Add padding and borders to individual tiles.
+    * Add padding and borders to individual tiles.
-- Custom Tile Builders: Use the tileBuilder for complete control over the appearance of each tile.
+* Custom Tile Builders: Use the `tileBuilder` for complete control over the appearance of each tile.
-- Interactive Wrappers: Use the tileWrapper to add gestures (onTap, onHover), Tooltips, or any other wrapping widget to the tiles.
+* Interactive Wrappers: Use the `tileWrapper` to add gestures (`onTap`, `onHover`), `Tooltips`, or any other wrapping widget to the tiles.

 ## Getting Started